 The EORI number is an essential code for international shipping, especially for ambitious UK e-commerce businesses that want to grow internationally.
-In order to export or import from countries within the EU, it is vital that you to apply for one.
-You’ve come to the right place if you want to understand EORI numbers and how they work with importing and exporting.
+In order to export or import from countries within the EU, it is vital that you apply for one.
+You’ve come to the right place if you want to understand EORI numbers and how they work.

 We have put together a complete guide covering all the above information.
 We answer: what is an EORI number, why is it needed, how to use it and when to use it.
-You’ll also find out what to do if you need further support, and any other considerations you need to make, including changes following Brexit
+You’ll also find out what to do if you need further support, along with any other things you should think about.

 EORI Number – Frequently asked questions: